-ISP is now part of a wider group, Polaris, who offer a range of services to children and families.
-ISP has retained its individual branding, though does benefit from centralised functions such as HR, Finance, Marketing, Contracts, Learning and Development and Foster Parent Recruitment.
+ISP is part of the Polaris Community, who offer a range of services to children and families.
+ISP has retained its individual branding, though does benefit from centralised functions such as HR, Finance, Marketing, Contracts, Learning and Development, Quality Assurance, Safeguarding team and Foster Parent Recruitment.